Helping Jabil clients build future-proof IoT products

 Summary

-Jabil wanted to help its clients bring IoT-enabled products to market faster without locking themselves into proprietary platforms.
+Jabil wanted to help its clients bring Internet of Things (IoT)-enabled products to market faster without locking themselves into proprietary platforms.
 We helped Jabil develop a lean, technology-agnostic approach to IoT product development built on modular, open-architecture services.

 The challenge